yu-fung-hang/tech-blogs/Java/ArrayList vs LinkedList/README.md

 ### Remove Data

-We can see that in order to remove elementData[index], elementData[index + 1, size - 1] also need to be left shift :
+We can see that in order to remove elementData[index], elementData[index + 1, size - 1] also need to be left shifted :

 ```
 public E remove(int index) {